Maimonator/maimonator.github.io/_posts/2023-08-06-text-classification-gzip-knn.md

 I'm still not completely bought by this method, so I would probably still prefer to use `BERT` (or any other LLMs for that matter) over this method.
 But still, I really liked how the authors took a step back from the usual trend of "let's build a bigger model" and thought out a somewhat competitive algorithm for `BERT`.
+I'm excited to see what the future holds for new approaches like this, and I hope we see more papers like this one challenging the norms.

 Hope you enjoyed this post.